TommyS725/IERG4210_VITE/frontend/README.md

 A hierarchical navigation menu is avaiable at the top of home page, category pages and product pages, the links can be used to navigate between routes.

-To show the loading state and mimic a network delay, a delay of 200ms is added to every request in developemnt mode.

 ### Dependences
 - API Server
-- Images Server